App Academy is an immersive web development and job placement

 Within two days, we make a decision.

 The most important parts of our process are the

+during the interview.
 We accept a very high percentage of

 are new to programming, we provide materials to bring them up to

-speed and teach them everything they need to know to complete our
+speed and teach them what they need to know to complete our

 How competitive is the application process?

-Will I need to buy any hardware?
+Will I need to buy any computer hardware?

 What is the attrition rate?

 The attrition rate historically is approximately 5%.
 The program